Friday, October 10, 2025

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined from +8 to +6 (6 more Bull indicators than Bear indicators) and is now giving a mildly Bullish indication.
+The daily, bull-bear spread of 50-indicators improved from +2 to +4 (4 more Bull indicators than Bear indicators), and remained a Neutral indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread smooths daily fluctuations; it is falling again – a bearish sign.
+The 10-dMA curve of the spread smooths daily fluctuations; it is now flat – a Neutral sign.

 BOTTOM LINE